kendryte/k510_docs/en/K510_AI_Application_Guides.md

 # 4 Model validation

-Model validation depends on nncase simulator, and the specific rules for using nncase simulator can be found[ in K510_nncase_Developer_Guides.md](./K510_nncase_Developer_Guides.md).
+Model validation depends on nncase simulator, and the specific rules for using nncase simulator can be found[in K510_nncase_Developer_Guides.md](./K510_nncase_Developer_Guides.md).
 Verify that yolov5s' kmodel script is located in the /docs/utils/AI_Application/aidemo_sdk/scripts subdirectory.

 At the script command prompt, run simu_yolov5s_320_with_sigmoid_bf16_with_preprocess_output_nhwc.py to verify that the corresponding kmodel is generated correctly.